JanneMattila/www/docs/_posts/2024/05/2024-05-20-automation-powershell-tasks-with-container-apps.markdown

 - `AZURE_CLIENT_ID` environment variable is used to pass the managed identity client ID to the container
 - `SCRIPT_FILE` environment variable is used to point to the script file
 - `volumes` and `volumeMounts` are used to mount the storage account to the container
-- `cronExpression`is used to define the internal of the job
+- `cronExpression`is used to define the interval of the job

 So what is in the `jannemattila/azure-powershell-job` image?